-In 2016 J.K.
+In 2016, J.K.
 Rowling collaborated with playwright Jack Thorne and director John Tiffany to continue Harry's story in a stage play, Harry Potter and the Cursed Child, which opened in London and is now playing in the USA and Australia.

 In the same year, she made her debut as a screenwriter with the film Fantastic Beasts and Where to Find Them.
 Inspired by the original companion volume, it was the first in a series of new adventures featuring wizarding world magizoologist Newt Scamander.
-The second, Fantastic Beasts: The Crimes of Grindelwald, was released in 2018, and the third instalment is due out in November 2021.
+The second film, Fantastic Beasts: The Crimes of Grindelwald, was released in 2018 and the third, Fantastic Beasts: The Secrets of Dumbledore is to be released in April 2022.